 4. Name resources and activities appropriately

 6. View your course on small screens

-Set out on these pages is a worked example of a Moodle module illustrating how the minimum presence could appear, beginning with the top section.
-Disciplines will interpreted and incorporate the minimum standards differently, however at their core, the minimum standards are about a set of pedagogic principles that can be applied across all disciplines.
+Set out, on these pages, is a worked example of a Moodle module illustrating how the minimum presence could appear, beginning with the top section.
+Disciplines will interpret and incorporate the minimum standards differently, however at their core, the minimum standards are about a set of pedagogic principles that can be applied across all disciplines.

 "Most of the modules are fine, but some of them are rather confusing as it can be very difficult to find module materials at times."*

 Contact your campus Learning Technologist for support with implementing the minimum standards and for general guidance on technology enhanced learning.

 *The student quotes used throughout this site are from a recent survey

 in the School of Health & Social care but can be considered